-Options Description D. C A1.
+Options Description A1.
 Implicit feedback The teacher or another student responds to a student's error without directly indicating an error has been made, e.g., by means of a recast or a clarification request.
 Reactive A2.
 Explicit feedback The teacher or another student responds to a student's error by directly indicating that an error has been made, e.g., by formally correcting the error or by using metalanguage.
-Duo amentivo B1.
-Student-initiated focus on form A student asks a question about linguistic form.
-Pre-emptive B2.
-Teacher-initiated focus on form The teacher gives advice about linguistic form he/she thinks mig be problematic or asks the studer a question about the form.
+Pre-emptive B1.
+Student-initiated focus on form A student asks a question about a linguistic form.
+B2.
+Teacher-initiated focus on form The teacher gives advice about a linguistic form he/she thinks might be problematic or asks the students a question about the form.